vaniiiiiiiiii/react-fn-datatables/README.md

 # react-fn-datatables

-A jQuery DataTable component build for React.js
+A jQuery DataTable component-based built for React.js

 ## Installation